 Mutual trust-building and cooperation: Rapprochement and mutual understanding between CSOs, key security actors, policy makers and citizens shall be facilitated.

 Capacity development and policy advice: Selected change agents and a younger generation of civil society members, media activists, and security professionals shall be empowered to reflect gender mainstreaming and advocate as well as to support the positive role of media and CSO for the democratic control and reform of the security sector.

 Analysis, research, and awareness raising: Positions on democratic reform and public oversight of the security sector and the role of CSOs and media shall be reflected in public debates and policy making.

-Within the framework of the regional project "Security for All" co-funded by the European Union, the Peace and Security Centre of Competence...
+At the end of the regional project "Security for all" co-financed by the European Union in partnership with the Friedrich Ebert Stiftung, Bamako...
 More

 This subsite was created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of the FES Peace and Security Centre of Competence Sub-Saharan Africa and do not necessarily reflect the views of the Euoropean Union.